While the FICO score remains the most popular credit scoring model in the U.S., VantageScore is quickly growing as a favorite amongst lenders.

 VantageScore factors in six different categories when calculating a credit score.
 While the actual weight of each category differs from person to person, the order of importance remains the same.

-They not only tell you what your current score is based on but also give insights as to how you can effectively improve your score in the future.
-Here they are explained from the most important elements down to the least important.
+They tell you what your current score is based on.
+They also give insights as to how you can effectively improve your credit score in the future.
+Here is an explanation of the most important elements down to the least important.

 Like your FICO score, VantageScore is largely concerned with how you’ve handled your past payments.
 After all, past behavior is one of the most reliable ways to determine future behavior, at least in the eyes of credit bureaus and lenders.

-Not only do your credit scores suffer when you have late payments listed on your credit report, you also hurt your chances of getting approved for financing further down the road.
+Your credit scores suffer when you have late payments listed on your credit report.
+You also hurt your chances of getting approved for financing further down the road.

 Credit Age and Type

 The next most important category weighs how long you’ve had credit and what kind of credit you have.
 The older your accounts are, the better it is for your score.